alyxxxv/alyxxxv/README.md

 My Name is Aliyya.
 Interest in Energy :zap:, Data, and Machine Learning.

-:dart: want to be a Data Analyst, Data Science, and Business Inteligence

 📫 How to reach me: Linkedin or Email (aliyyadhiya@gmail.com)